jyepez26/Energy-Data-Analysis-Project/README.md

 The metric I am using to evaluate my model is the accuracy, because it gives a straightforward and easy to interpret score of my model.
 My model will consist of various features, and while there is some imbalance within the classes we are predicting, it is sometimes better to overcomplicate the scoring metric.
 When I used precision, recall, or the F1 score, I did not get too large of a difference in score, and therefore decided it was better to just keep it simpler.

-At the time of prediction, we will know the 'CLIMATE.REGION','RES.SALES','OUTAGE.DURATION','CUSTOMERS.AFFECTED', 'MONTH','POPPCT_URBAN','TOTAL.PRICE'.
+At the time of prediction, we will know the `CLIMATE.REGION`,`RES.SALES`,`OUTAGE.DURATION`,`CUSTOMERS.AFFECTED`, `MONTH`,`POPPCT_URBAN`,`TOTAL.PRICE`.
 This information will allow us to predict what the cause of a major power outage is.

 ## Baseline Model
 My model is a decision tree classifier using the features climate region, res sales, outage duration, poppct_urban to predict the cause of a major outage.
 This information would provide economists and policymakers with information on how certain geographical and economic factors impact the outages in their area.

-The features are: CLIMATE.REGION (nominal), RES.SALES (quantitative), OUTAGE.DURATION (quantitative), and POPPCT_URBAN (quantitative).
-I chose these specific features because CLIMATE.REGION indicates the geographic area that the outage occurred in, RES.SALES provides economic information about the electricity customers purchasing power, OUTAGE.DURATION to account for the severity of the outage, and POPPCT_URBAN since the areas where there is a higher urban population actually can lead to more negative impacts on the energy and power and therefore can lead to more major power outages caused by severe weather and other common causes.
-Also, I used RES.SALES since when demand for electricity exceeds the available supply, a controlled outage may be necessary.
+The features are: `CLIMATE.REGION` (nominal), `RES.SALES` (quantitative), `OUTAGE.DURATION` (quantitative), and `POPPCT_URBAN` (quantitative).
+I chose these specific features because `CLIMATE.REGION` indicates the geographic area that the outage occurred in, `RES.SALES` provides economic information about the electricity customers purchasing power, `OUTAGE.DURATION `to account for the severity of the outage, and POPPCT_URBAN since the areas where there is a higher urban population actually can lead to more negative impacts on the energy and power and therefore can lead to more major power outages caused by severe weather and other common causes.
+Also, I used `RES.SALES` since when demand for electricity exceeds the available supply, a controlled outage may be necessary.

 I used One Hot Encoding to convert the Climate Region to a quantitative column.

 The performance of my baseline model was not the best, but definitely passable, with an accuracy of 0.64.

 ## Final Model
-My final model used these features: 'CLIMATE.REGION','RES.SALES','OUTAGE.DURATION','CUSTOMERS.AFFECTED', 'MONTH','POPPCT_URBAN','TOTAL.PRICE'.
+My final model used these features: `CLIMATE.REGION`,`RES.SALES`,`OUTAGE.DURATION`,`CUSTOMERS.AFFECTED`, `MONTH`,`POPPCT_URBAN`,`TOTAL.PRICE`.

-I added CUSTOMERS.AFFECTED (quantitative) as another measure of the severity of the outage.
-I included MONTH (ordinal) because many intentional attacks occur due to hot, dry days with sustained wind, and also severe weather outages are more likely during the winter due to snow, rain, and blizzards.
-TOTAL.PRICE (quantitative) is another specific economic feature that impacts the energy consumption, and therefore the type of outage that could occur.
+I added `CUSTOMERS.AFFECTED` (quantitative) as another measure of the severity of the outage.
+I included `MONTH` (ordinal) because many intentional attacks occur due to hot, dry days with sustained wind, and also severe weather outages are more likely during the winter due to snow, rain, and blizzards. `TOTAL.PRICE` (quantitative) is another specific economic feature that impacts the energy consumption, and therefore the type of outage that could occur.

 For the feature engineering, I used a custom binarizer to convert the month to either spring/summer or fall/winter, and to standardize the outage duration and customers affected.